-Dr. Brooke Ballard's areas of specialization are hand surgery and orthopedics/orthopedic surgery; she sees patients in Coronado, CA, San Diego, CA, and La Mesa, CA. Patients gave her an average rating of 5.0 stars out of 5.
-Her clinical interests include arthroscopic surgery, bloodless medicine/transfusion-free surgery, and knee ligament injuries.
-She honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, Coventry, and more.
-She has an open panel.
-Dr. Ballard attended the University of Illinois College of Medicine at Chicago for medical school and subsequently trained at a hospital affiliated with the University of California, San Diego (UCSD) for her residency.
+Dr. Brooke Ballard's areas of specialization are hand surgery and orthopedics/orthopedic surgery.
+Dr. Ballard's average rating from her patients is 5.0 stars out of 5.
+Clinical interests for Dr. Ballard include arthroscopic surgery, bloodless medicine/transfusion-free surgery, and knee ligament injuries.
+She honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
+Dr. Ballard attended medical school at the University of Illinois College of Medicine at Chicago.
+She trained at a hospital affiliated with the University of California, San Diego (UCSD) for her residency.
 She is conversant in Spanish.
 She is professionally affiliated with Sharp HealthCare.
 She is open to new patients.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery, Sports Health, Knee Ligament Injuries, Tendon Repair, ...
 (Read more)

 Dr. Richard Braun is a hand surgery and orthopedics/orthopedic surgery specialist.
 He has indicated that his clinical interests include replacement arthroplasty (joint replacement), hand surgery procedures, and arthritis.
-On average, patients gave him a rating of 4.0 stars out of 5.
-Dr. Braun accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+His average rating from his patients is 4.0 stars out of 5.
+Dr. Braun honors Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
 Before completing his residency at a hospital affiliated with Johns Hopkins University, Dr. Braun attended medical school at the University of Rochester School of Medicine and Dentistry.
 He is affiliated with Sharp HealthCare.
-He is open to new patients.
+Dr. Braun has an open panel.